 Sensory objects also evoke positive feelings, helping individuals to relax, improve their mood, self-esteem, and well-being.

 A great example could come from a simple seashell.
 If a senior living with dementia grew up in a seaside town, an item as small as a seashell might bring back warm, happy memories of their childhood home.
-Feeling the rough texture and weight of the shell in their hands, are simple actions that can also strengthen their cognitive abilities.
+Feeling the shell’s rough texture and weight in their hands are simple actions that can also strengthen cognitive abilities.

-One of the main benefits of sensory therapy is the ability to reduce an individual’s fears by enhancing the trust that they share with their carer.
+One of the main benefits of sensory therapy is reducing an individual’s fears by enhancing their trust with their carer.

-Many people with cognitive impairments, such as autism and dementia, struggle to understand the world around them.
-Therefore they feel frightened and unnerved in certain situations, making interacting with others difficult.
+Many people with cognitive impairments, such as autism and dementia, struggle to understand the world around them; they can feel frightened and unnerved in certain situations, making interacting with others difficult.

-Sensory rooms offer residents a stream of positive stimuli that helps to increase their awareness of their surroundings.
-Consequently, residents will feel at ease in a multisensory space, helping them to open up to their carer, deepening their relationship and level of trust.
+Sensory rooms offer residents a stream of positive stimuli that increase their awareness of their surroundings.
+Consequently, residents will feel at ease in, helping them open up to their carer, deepening their relationship and level of trust.

 Studies have shown that on average most people touch around 300 different surfaces every half an hour.
-Whereas someone with a profound cognitive impairment, such as Alzheimer’s Disease, will touch only three surfaces.
-Highlighting how touch deprived many care home residents may be, is why sensory engagement is seen to be especially beneficial.
+In contrast, someone with a profound cognitive impairment, such as Alzheimer’s Disease, will touch only three surfaces.
+This fact highlights how touch-deprived many care home residents may be, and that’s why we’d recommend sensory activities involving the sense of touch.

-People with autism and dementia may easily become agitated or aggressive, but this is usually because they don’t have a suitable outlet to express their emotions.
-However, multi-sensory spaces can be used as a safe place for residents to release and explore those emotions.
-Helping to prevent and reduce the amount of aggressive outbursts and mood swings.
+People with autism and dementia may easily become agitated or aggressive; this is usually because they don’t have a suitable outlet to express their emotions.
+Multi-sensory spaces offer a safe place for residents to release and explore those emotions, helping to prevent and reduce the number of aggressive outbursts and mood swings.

-Sensory stimulation can bring joy to people living with dementia or learning disabilities.
-Reducing their anxiety and depression and increasing positive social communication.
+Sensory stimulation can bring joy to people living with dementia or learning disabilities, reducing anxiety and depression and increasing positive social communication.

-Sensory stimulation activities work best when they’re linked to a person’s interests, as it helps to maintain a strong connection with their sense of self.
-Therefore, tailoring activities to individual needs could be considered an important pursuit.
+Sensory stimulation activities work best when linked to a person’s interests, as it helps maintain a strong connection with their sense of self.

 Depending on whether someone is in an early or more advanced stage of memory loss, some activities may be more suitable than others.

 Sensory stimulation can be provided in many different spaces within a care home.
-From a fixed, well-equipped specialist sensory rooms, to flexible portable sensory trollies – there are plenty of ways for your residents to benefit from this effective form of therapy.
+From fixed, well-equipped Multi-Sensory Rooms to flexible, portable sensory trollies – there are plenty of ways for your residents to benefit from this effective form of therapy.

-Sensory Bathrooms allow residents to enjoy sensory stimulation whilst maintaining their personal hygiene.
-Bathtime can be extremely stressful for those with additional needs, but sensory elements can help them relax, calm down and relieve their anxieties.
+Sensory Bathrooms: Bathtime can be extremely stressful for those with additional needs; sensory elements can help them relax, calm down and relieve their bathroom anxieties.

 Find out more about the benefits of sensory bathrooms!

-Find out more about our Care Home Sensory Rooms, and how our Namaste Room helped residents with dementia at Bucklow Manor.
+Find out more about sensory in Social Care and how our Namaste Room helped residents with dementia at Bucklow Manor.